bostonstrong567/Bostonstrong567-Icarus-Mods/README.md

 - Compatible with all game updates and patches.

 ### Installation
-1. Download the mod files from the [Releases](Icarus/Icarus/Content/Paks/mods/More%20Slots_P.pak) section.
+1. Download the mod files from the [More DropShip Slots!](Icarus/Icarus/Content/Paks/mods/More%20Slots_P.pak) link.
 2. Extract the contents of the zip file to your Icarus game directory.
 3. Move the `.pak` file to the `\Icarus\Icarus\Content\Paks\mods` directory.
 4. Launch the game and enjoy the increased drop ship slots!